Eye checkup for children In Dubai | Eye doctor | Aster

 Such children are at risk of developing a condition called ”Amblyopia”, also commonly known as “Lazy eyes”, where the vision does not improve fully even after wearing spectacles or after treating the condition causing low vision despite having the potential to see properly.
 This develops in children who have not been treated for an extended period of time, or in children who are not wearing their prescribed spectacles properly.

-Amblyopia can be prevented by having periodic check up with an pediatric ophthalmologist in Dubai, atleast once before 5-6 years of age, and every 6 months or yearly once till 8-13 years of age, to rule out any refractive error or other treatable conditions, which should be concurrently treated.
+Amblyopia can be prevented by having a periodic check-up with a pediatric ophthalmologist in Dubai, at least once before 5-6 years of age, and every 6 months or yearly once till 8-13 years of age, to rule out any refractive error or other treatable conditions, which should be concurrently treated.

-If a child develops amblyopia, it can still be treated till 13 years of age by correcting the refractive error or underlying , and with regular usage of the prescribed spectacles as advised by the ophthalmologist.
+If a child develops amblyopia, it can still be treated till 13 years of age by correcting the refractive error or underlying, and with regular usage of the prescribed spectacles as advised by the ophthalmologist.
+Bring your kids to Aster because we provide eye check-up for children in Dubai.

 Apart from simple refractive errors, children may also have serious undiagnosed conditions such as keratoconus, congenital or developmental cataracts, strabismus, night blindness, etc.

-After 4 years of age or older, once a child is able to read, it is ideal to check the vision with a vision chart to rule out defective vision either by a pediatrician or an ophthalmologist.
+After 4 years of age or older, once a child can read, it is ideal to check the vision with a vision chart to rule out defective vision either by a pediatrician or an ophthalmologist.

 In many developing countries, screening takes place in schools yearly once usually by volunteer groups of optometrists or doctors.